 The biggest deterrents to using advanced sales analytics tools are the cost and the need for a well-defined sales process.
-However, sales analytics doesn’t always need a tool.
+However, sales analysis doesn’t always need a tool.

 For businesses with small teams or a short and simple sales process, people-level analytics and sales effectiveness metrics should suffice.
 The business can effortlessly record and analyze this data on Excel sheets.